This one is a doozy.

 Why even bother with ensemble mics?
 Answer: The audience needs to hear the ensemble and this requires amplification.
 Loudspeakers all have their own aural characteristics, and interact with the environment around them, which also has its own aural characteristics.
 This means there is a compounded effect on how sound is heard in that room on those loudspeakers, and all of this in turn affects what the ensemble mics “hear”.
 So, what does this all mean?

-Even with all of this practice and theory, each concert on each day in each room is a new beast to be tamed.
+Despite all of this practice and working theory, each concert on each day in each room is a new beast to be tamed.
 Even the temperature and humidity can make an otherwise unchanged setup behave differently on a consecutive concert day.
-My touring a cappella sound system has a value of about $20,000, but it’s this understanding and finesse I give to every concert that is the real value I provide.
+Though my touring a cappella sound system has a value of about $20,000, my real value is this understanding and finesse that I deliver to every concert.

 Difficult to see, but there is a row of faders just above the sliver knobs and below the red SKB logo on the front of my rack.
-That’s the 31-band graphic EQ that all of your voices run through.
+That’s the 31-band graphic EQ that all of your voices have been running through.